Ultimate Guide To Exporting To Taiwan From Australia

 Duty Rate — 0% to 30%, depending on the goods imported.
 The average rate is estimated to be around 4.2%.

-As you can see, there is some work involved in exporting to Taiwan, but if you’ve already made good inroads into the Australian domestic market, it can be a great next step.
+As you can see, there is some work involved in exporting to Taiwan.
+However, if you’ve already made good inroads into the Australian domestic market, it can be a great next step to expand your business.
 Make sure you do your research, understand what you’re getting into, and plan carefully.
 Then you’ll be ready to launch, and sell your products.

 Until recently, Australian businesses had 3 options to receive money from overseas customers: